Over the past few months, Microsoft has been busy adding lots of new features to Microsoft Teams to make managing teams remotely, easier.

 On the left-hand side, you will find your Microsoft Teams menu, this is where you can navigate to different areas within Teams, such as Activity, Teams, Chat, Meetings and Files.

 Activities: Shows you the last activities of the Teams that you are part of.

 Chat: This holds your conversations and provides a complete chat history.
 However, for a chat within a Team, you should use the Teams menu and hold the group chat in ‘Conversation’.

 Teams: An overview of all your Teams that you are part of and allows you to drill-down into each Channel within the Teams.
 This is also where you can create Teams.

 Meetings: The Meetings tab pulls your meetings in from Outlook and allows you to schedule meetings within the Meetings tab that are sent to a Team.

 Files: Quickly find and view files across OneNote, OneDrive and within Teams.

 Teams is easy to find your way around, but if you need quick assistance, the Command bar is your one-stop destination for help.
 You can do a search across conversations, users, files, and apps.
 For example, if you enter the word “dog” in the command bar, the left pane will display the search results grouped by Messages, People, and Files.

-Microsoft Teams is already a robust offering and is benefiting from lots of new features and integrations but what makes it even more appealing is the fact that is it included with Office 365.
+Microsoft Teams is already a robust offering and is benefiting from lots of new features and integrations but what makes it even more appealing is the fact that is it included with Microsoft 365.
 For Office 365 users, this means that those who are already using other paid teamwork software can remove the licence expense, and those that aren’t can gain access to a useful new application that competitors might be using – at no extra cost.

 If you are using Office 365, then we recommend trying Teams, you can download our How-To guide to get users started here.
 Find out how we can help with your Microsoft journey, get in touch and we can give an Office 365 demo or answer any questions.